Vaccines, Autoimmunity, and the Changing Nature of Childhood Illness

-An Integrative Holistic Approach to Self-Healing
+An Innovative Holistic Approach to Self Healing

 Over half of the world’s population is afflicted with some form of chronic or degenerative illness.
 Heart disease, autoimmune disease, diabetes, neurological conditions, cancer, Lyme disease—the list goes on.
 The conventional, allopathic, treat-the-symptom-with-pharmaceutical-drugs model is rapidly falling out of favor as patients are searching for nontoxic, advanced prevention and healing modalities that actually work.
 Bioregulatory Medicine introduces a model that has proven effective for decades in other more forward-thinking developed countries, including Switzerland and Germany.